-Guided by this Biblical charge, House of Hope condemns all forms of inhumanity and violence, oppression and racism, that have afflicted our country, including the murders of George Floyd and Daunte Wright, and the recent murders of eight people in Atlanta, six of Asian descent and ten people in Boulder, including a police officer.
+Guided by this Biblical charge, House of Hope condemns all forms of inhumanity and violence, oppression and racism, that have afflicted our country, including the killings of George Floyd and Daunte Wright, and the recent killings of eight people in Atlanta, six of Asian descent and ten people in Boulder, including a police officer.

 As a faith community, we affirm the words of Governor Walz: “We are praying for Daunte Wright’s family as our state mourns another life of a Black man taken by law enforcement.”